usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 Regulatory references: 28 CFR 36.102-36.104.

+### III-1.1000 General.

-### III-1.1000 General.Title III of the ADA covers --
+Title III of the ADA covers --

 1. Places of public accommodation;
 2. Commercial facilities; and